-1. Remove the left shroud P P 75
+1. Remove the left shroud. ₽ P. 75

-- 2. Remove the bolt and the battery holder. - 4.
-Disconnect the positive \oplus terminal from the battery. - 5.
-Remove the battery taking care not to drop the terminal nuts.
+- 2. Remove the bolt and the battery holder. - 3.
+Disconnect the negative ⊖ terminal from the battery. - 4.
+Disconnect the positive ⊕ terminal from the battery. - 5.
+Remove the battery, taking care not to drop the terminal nuts.

 Install the parts in the reverse order of removal.
 Always connect the positive \oplus terminal first.
-Make sure that bolts and nuts are tight.
+Make sure bolts and nuts are tight.

-Make sure the clock information is correct after the battery is reconnected. ▶ P. 30 For proper handling of the battery, see "Maintenance Fundamentals." ▶ P. 63 "Battery Goes Dead." ▶ P. 100
+Make sure the clock information is correct after the battery is reconnected. ▷ P. 30 For proper handling of the battery, see "Maintenance Fundamentals." ⊇ P. 63 "Battery Goes Dead." ⊇ P. 100